AK1975/CS/1 - Lesson Plans/1 - Cybersecurity 101/1/StudentGuide.md

 ### 13. Activity Review: CIA Triad and Security Scenarios

 - [Solution Guide: CIA Triad and Security Scenarios](Activities/12 - CIA Triad/Solved/Readme.md)
-The Solutions to this activity will be updated after class.

 ### 14. Wrapping Up and Looking Ahead